 There is 9 surgical tools from the V. Mueller and Company who has been in business for 115 years so these are from the 20th Century and I believe fairly early.
 They are nickel plated and some has the locking feature on them.
 There are hemostats, sissors and forceps.
-Not Civil War but cheap at $65 for all.
+Not Civil War but cheap at $5 for each tool.
 One forcep has a broken handle on one side.
 Inquire as to what you want as a couple of the tools have been sold.
 Catalog 1-62

 Here's a saddlers knife that is used to cut the leather used in saddlery.
 This knife has a blade that is over 5 inches wide.
 The entire tool is over 6 1/2 inches long.
 This one shows lots of use and age! $35.00 Catalog 1-63